ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 predictions = tf.equal(tf.argmax(self.logits, 1), tf_classId)
 ```

-Additional performance metrics on the Testing Data is calculated (by type of traffic sign) with the `Model.metrics_by_class()` method:
+Additional performance metrics on the Testing data is calculated (by type of traffic sign) with the `Model.metrics_by_class()` method:

 ```python
 accuracy, precision, recall = notLenet.metrics_by_class(testSigns.data())